-Near the shoreline of Lake Superior’s Keweenaw Bay, Jerry Gondreau and Katy Bresette of the Keweenaw Bay Indian Community in Wisconsin are working to reinvigorate traditional Ojibwe foods.
+Near the shoreline of Lake Superior’s Keweenaw Bay in Michigan, Jerry Jondreau of the Keweenaw Bay Indian Community and Katy Bresette of the Red Cliff Band of Lake Superior Ojibew are working to reinvigorate traditional Ojibwe foods.
 Working 30 acres of trees, they harvest sugar maple sap and process it into pure maple syrup.

-“We’re trying to get back to the land and promote our traditional foods,” says Gondreau, who with his partner, Katy Bresette, started Dynamite Hill Farms in September 2019.
+“We’re trying to get back to the land and promote our traditional foods,” says Jondreau, who with Bresette started Dynamite Hill Farms in September 2019.
 “We’re hoping to help more people get back to being able to source their food locally.”

-Gondreau studied forestry at Michigan Tech University and worked for his tribe’s natural resources department before deciding to pursue traditional harvesting as a business, something he’s done personally for years.
+Jondreau studied forestry at Michigan Tech University and worked for his tribe’s natural resources department before deciding to pursue traditional harvesting as a business, something he’s done personally for years.
 In addition to making maple syrup, Dynamite Hill Farm also harvests wild rice, another important Ojibwe staple.
-Gondreau and Bresette travel to Minnesota in the fall to harvest wild rice.
+Jondreau and Bresette travel to Minnesota in the fall to harvest wild rice.

-“We have to go to Minnesota because all of the mining here in the early 1900s messed up the water and land so our rice left,” Gondreau says.
+“We have to go to Minnesota because all of the mining here in the early 1900s messed up the water and land so our rice left,” Jondreau says.

-Because he mainly harvests, Gondreau says his products are very seasonal.
+Because he mainly harvests, Jondreau says his products are very seasonal.

 “Customers know that our products are freshly harvested, and I think that also puts us back in line with our culture,” he says.
 “Every season has its food, and we’ve forgotten that when we can get produce in the middle of winter at a grocery store.”